eclipse-swtimagej/SWTImageJ/README.md

 ### ImageJ Macros and Scripts

-Probably most of the ImageJ Macros and Scripts (Beanshell, Jython, JavaScript - if interpreter is available in the plugins folder) should run.
+Available ImageJ Macros and Scripts (Beanshell, Jython, JavaScript - if interpreter is available in the plugins folder) using the default ImageJ macro functions or ImageJ API should run.
+However sometimes source corrections for SWT are necessary.

 In SWTImageJ the Java and Macro/Script editor was ported to the SWT StyledText widget with code templates (press control-space) and syntax highlighting.
 Left and right rulers for markers are available, too, for a possibly later implementation of error markers.